kormax/apple-device-as-access-card/README.md

 - [A Biometric travel document](https://en.wikipedia.org/wiki/Biometric_passport);
 - A valid Mastercard or Visa.

 (NOTE) Google says that many people are having issues with SMS verification, so this method might not be working now.
-In this case the only thing left is to wait.
+In this case the only thing left is to wait for this issue to resolve.

 If you have everything, follow the next steps:
 1. Install the AliPay app;
 2. Register inside the AliPay app:
     - Verify your mobile phone;
     - If/when asked, scan your biometric document to prove identity;
-    - When asked, set up the ping. **Warning** it is very important not to forget any of the codes, as you'll irreversibly lose access to your account;
+    - When asked, set up the PIN. **Warning** it is very important not to forget any of the codes, as you'll irreversibly lose access to your account;
 3. On the main page, tap on a search bar, search for "NFC".
 An icon with "NFC" should appear, tap on it;
     <p float="left">
     <img src="./assets/ALIPAY.SEARCH.webp" alt="![Searching for NFC in AliPay]" width=200px>